lsrur/inspector/README.md

 	];

 ```
+Remember to publish the configutation file if you're going to modify these options.

 ## <a name="usage"></a>Usage
 Laravel inspector can be invoked using the Facade, the provided helper functions and a Blade directive: